Home

 Courtesy Patricia Ramey

-Son Carl Edward Grimm (1939-1995) was born on March 15, 1939 in Smithfield, Fayette County.
-He was two years of age when his parents separated.
-In 1965, he entered into holy matrimony with Patricia Joyce Lint ( ? - ? ), a resident of the time of Uledi.
+Son Carl Edward Grimm Sr. (1939-1995) was born on March 15, 1939 in Smithfield, Fayette County.
+He was only two years of age when his parents separated.
+In 1965, Carl entered into holy matrimony with Patricia Joyce Lint (Oct.
+13, 1944-2023), a resident of the time of Uledi, Fayette County and the daughter of Robert Milton and Freda Alberta (Schreck) Lint.
 Their news of their marriage license was announced on the pages of the Uniontown Morning Herald.
-The couple went on to bear a family of children, among them Greg Alan Grimm and Patricia Ramey.
-They resided in 1967-1971 in Uledi, Fayette County.
+The couple went on to produce a family of five children, among them Greg Alan Grimm, Carla Grimm, Carl Edward Grimm Jr., Patrick Grimm and Patricia Ann Ramey.
+They resided in 1967-1971 in Uledi.
 Their final home together was in Uniontown.
 Stricken with kidney failure, Carl died in Uniontown on Jan.
 11, 1995.
-Tragedy cascaded over the family on July 29, 2009, when 36-year-old son Greg lost his life in an automobile accident.
-The Greensburg Tribune-Review reported that while navigating a left curve along Route 857 in Georges Township, his Chevrolet Blazer left the road and collided with a brick wall at the entry to the Fayette County Area Vocational-Educational Technical School.
+Patricia outlived her husband by 28 years and maintained her dwelling-place in Uniontown.
+She endured the senseless and tragic death of her son Greg in 2009 in an automobile accident.
+Having been diagnosed with incurable liver and lung cancer, she passed away in her residence at the age of 79 on April 4, 2023.
+An obituary was published in the Uniontown Herald Standard, which reported that the headcount of her survivors included 10 grandchildren, four great-grandchildren, three sisters and two brothers.
+The interment of her remains was conducted privately.

-~ Stepson Norman L. Zinn Sr. ~
+~ Stepson Norman Leslie Zinn Sr. ~

-Stepson Norman Zinn (1912-1993) was born on Feb.
+Stepson Norman Leslie Zinn Sr. (1912-1993) was born on Feb.
 20, 1912 at Old Frame, Fayette County.

-At the age of 21, he married 16-year-old Eva M. Adams (1917-2002), the daughter of Samuel M. and Minnie Mae (Butt) Adams, on Oct.
+At the age of 21, he married 16-year-old Eva Mae Adams (1917-2002), the daughter of Samuel M. and Minnie Mae (Butt) Adams, on Oct.
 8, 1933.

-They had 10 children -- Glenn Allen Zinn Sr., Norman L. Zinn Jr., Ronald D. "Shorty" Zinn, Donald H. "Donny" Zinn, Shirley M. Rubsteck, Marlene H. Nastasi, Audrey L. Gray, Lillian Rose Conn, Connie L. Myers Summers and Cathy D. Hughes.
+They had 10 children -- Glenn Allen Zinn Sr., Norman Leslie Zinn Jr., Ronald D. "Shorty" Zinn, Donald H. "Donny" Zinn, Shirley M. Rubsteck, Marlene H. Nastasi, Audrey L. Gray, Lillian Rose Conn, Connie L. Myers Summers and Cathy D. Hughes.

 Robena Mine, U.S. Steel